 Some time later, Madame Pomfrey walked in, and stopped, smiling at the father and son.
 The two were nigh identical – if one discounted the difference between hospital slacks and strange, otherworldly armour – in both appearance and their apparent need to be close to one another.

-She heard the hospital wing open, and Ron Weasley, Hermione Granger and the Weasley twins walked in.
+She heard the hospital wing door open, and Ron Weasley, Hermione Granger and the Weasley twins sidled in, then froze as they saw father and son.
 Hermione looked like she was restraining the urge to go 'Aw'.
 Ron opened his mouth, which was promptly covered by a hand from each twin.
 Madame Pomfrey caught their eyes and nodded towards the door.
 Ron looked like he was about to protest, until Hermione hissed something in his ear that ended in 'insensitive berk' and dragged him out by the ear.

 A few minutes later, Loki slipped in, paused, and smiled.
 Silently, he sat down and apparently set himself up as a watchman, keeping a vigilant eye on his surroundings.
 He glanced at Madame Pomfrey, and winked slyly, before his green eyes, a slightly darker shade than Harry's, continued to rove around the room.
 Harry had clearly drifted off to sleep, comfortably ensconced on his father's shoulder.
 She walked over, careful to be quiet.
 "If you want to take him onto your lap, James, that would be fine."

 James, or Thor, as he technically was – now wasn't that a turn up for the books – blinked, then gave her the same stunning smile that she remembered so well from his Hogwarts days.
-"Thanks," he whispered, and gently, tenderly, lifted his son onto his lap.
-Harry didn't even stir.
-The poor boy must have been rather overwhelmed by it all.
+"Thanks," he whispered, and gently, tenderly, lifted his son onto his lap, seemingly simultaneously surprised both by how heavy Harry was compared to how he had been, and how light he was.
+The latter had made Pomfrey worry more than once - Harry had been a woefully underfed child when he'd arrived at Hogwarts, and the school's food had only done so much to rectify that.
+Harry, for his part, didn't even stir.
+The poor boy must have been rather overwhelmed by it all, and who could blame him.
 She watched as James shut his eyes and let his head nod, holding Harry against his chest.
 She glanced at Loki, who gave her a single, approving nod.

-Eventually, Professors Dumbledore, McGonagall and Snape walked in.
+Eventually, Professors Dumbledore, McGonagall and Snape entered the Hospital Wing.
 On seeing the sight of the two cuddling, Professor Dumbledore and Professor McGonagall smiled.
 McGonagall even wiped away a couple of tears.
 Snape on the other hand, was a different story.
 First, for a long, long moment, there was grief, pain, wistfulness and a thousand other emotions mixed in.
 Then he sneered, and opened his mouth.
-As he did, Loki appeared in front of him, eyes as cold as an arctic winter.
+As he did, Loki appeared in front of him, eyes as cold as an Arctic Winter.
 His entire demeanour said, 'what you are about to do is going to piss me off.
 You piss me off at your peril.
 I suggest you rethink what you are about to do'.

 Snape wisely shut his mouth.
-Loki promptly ignored him, casting a bubble of silence.
+Loki promptly ignored him, flicking his hand and casting what Madame Pomfrey presumed to be a silencing enchantment.
 He smiled.
-"Professor Dumbledore, Professor McGonagall, it is nice to see you," he said warmly.
+"Professors Dumbledore and McGonagall, it is nice to see you," he said warmly.
 His expression cooled as he glanced briefly at Snape.
 "As you can see, my brother and his son are asleep.
 I would appreciate if they were not disturbed."

 Dumbledore's lips twitched.
 "We intended nothing of the kind," he said, eyes hardening as he glanced at Snape, who took the hint.